 She noticed Lucius wiping his hands over and over, his own nerves drawing a clammy sweat to the surface of his pale skin.

-By the time midnight struck, He
+By the time midnight struck, He had arrived.

 Voldemort sat seemingly calm as he tapped his skeleton fingers against the nearly black wood.
 The centerpiece of candles that rested on the table had the hollows of his skin more noticeable than ever.
 Their pronounced depth and the fierce structure of his face was nearly as terrifying as the soul inside the body.